jetli/yew-hooks/README.md

 - `use_debounce_effect` - debounces an effect.
 - `use_throttle` - throttles a function.
 - `use_throttle_effect` - throttles an effect.
+- `use_clipboard` - reads from or writes to clipboard for text/bytes.

 ### Lifecycles